Matthew Pritzker: Civic engagement

 Pritzker supports a number of civic and philanthropic initiatives in Chicago and the United States.
 He is the benefactor of The Mathew Pritzker Enchanted Forest, a network of pathways and play areas within Maggie Daley Park in Chicago.
 Pritzker serves on the Board of After School All Stars.

 Lawsuit

 After family patriarch Jay Pritzker died in 1999, the extended Pritzker family began restructuring the family's businesses and assets.
 In the course of that process, issues came to light which Pritzker's younger sister, Liesel, raised in a lawsuit against certain trustees, advisers, and beneficiaries.
 Pritzker eventually joined his sister's lawsuit, which the parties successfully resolved two years later.
 In January 2005, the press speculated that Pritzker received about $500 million in a settlement agreement.

 Political activity

-Pritzker is active in politics and supports local, state, and national candidates.
+Pritzker is active in politics and has donated to many Democratic candidates for local, state, and federal office.

 Personal life

 Pritzker lives in Chicago's Lincoln Park neighborhood.
 He has a private pilot's license.